lionup/lionup.github.io/index.md

 In my other research papers, I examine: (i) how workers insure themselves against earnings shocks using cars that are plagued with asymmetric information about quality; and (ii) how unemployment insurance policy changes labour force participation behaviour over the business cycle.

-I will be available for interviews at the 2018 ASSA Annual Meeting in Philadelphia, the SAEe meetings in Barcelona and the RES meetings in London.
+I will be available for interviews at the 2018 ASSA Meeting in Philadelphia, the SAEe meetings in Barcelona and the RES meetings in London.